Laci Mosley: Scam Goddess

 In September 2019, Mosley created the podcast Scam Goddess, produced by Earwolf, where she discusses historic and modern cons with other comedian guests.
 The name comes from a moniker given to her by the hosts of The Daily Zeitgeist podcast due to her frequent internet research on scam and fraud cases.
 Topics covered include the Fyre Festival and Hilaria Baldwin's claims that she is of Spanish descent.
 The podcast was recommended by Vox and Vulture.
 Sean Malin of Vulture wrote in positive review, "Mosley is whip-fast with jokes, upstaging and amusing even her funniest guests with zingers."
 In October 2020, the podcast was picked up for co-production by Conan O'Brien's company Team Coco, alongside Earwolf.

 Mosley received two Webby Awards and an iHeartRadio Podcast Award for Scam Goddess.
+Mosley wrote a memoir related to the podcast titled Scam Goddess: Lessons from a Life of Cons, Grifts, and Schemes, set for release in September 2024.
+In July 2024 it was announced that Scam Goddess will be adapted for television by ABC News.

+The television series debuted January 16, 2025 on Freeform.

 Personal life

 Mosley was born in Terrell, Texas and raised in Dallas.
 She went to Liberty High School in Frisco, Texas and was involved with several campus groups.
 She is a graduate of the University of Pittsburgh.
 Upon graduating, she lived in New York City for two years then moved to Los Angeles to pursue acting.
-She identifies as bisexual.
+She is bisexual.